Brhula/VFX-CGi-Resources/YT-DLP.exe.md

 Y entonces podemos bajar lo que queramos con el parametro `-f` y el ID correspondiente .
 Por ejemplo `youtube-dl -f 22 http://www.youtube.com/watch?v=P9pzm5b6FFY`

+### Cortar video y audio SIN recodificar

+Use this to cut video from [start] for [duration]:

+`ffmpeg -ss [start] -i in.mp4 -t [duration] -c copy out.mp4`

+Use this to cut video from [start] to [end]:

+`ffmpeg -ss [start] -i in.mp4 -to [end] -c copy -copyts out.mp4`

+Here, the options mean the following:
+    `-ss` specifies the start time, e.g. `00:01:23.000` or `83` (in seconds)
+    `-t` specifies the duration of the clip (same format).
+    Instead of `-t`, you can also use `-to`, which specifies the end time (needs -copyts if `-ss` is before `-i`, for faster seeking).
+Note that if you've used `-ss`, you have to subtract this from the `-to` timestamp.
+For example, if you cut with `-ss 3 -i in.mp4 -to 5`, the output will be five seconds long.
+    `-c copy` copies the first video, audio, and subtitle bitstream from the input to the output file without re-encoding them.
+This won't harm the quality and make the command run within seconds.

+For more info, see https://trac.ffmpeg.org/wiki/Seeking